Areas to Apply

 Requirements

-Applicants must hold a Ph.D., preferably in Electrical Engineering or related disciplines at the time of hiring.
-Due to the nature of our School, the applicant will have the opportunity and should be willing to work collaboratively with other Departments in the School of Engineering.
+Applicants must have earned a Ph.D. degree in a topic related to the nature of this call at the time of hiring.
+Undergraduate studies in civil engineering, mining engineering, or related areas are expected.
+Due to the nature of our School, the applicant will have the opportunity and should be willing to work collaboratively with other Departments in the School of Engineering in areas ranging from civil engineering to geology, geophysics, geography, and natural and social sciences, among several others.
 Previous postdoctoral or international academic experience should be stated in the application.

-- If available, copies of recent Web of Science publications that are relevant to the context of the application (see note C).
+4. If available, copies of five recent Web of Science publications that are relevant to the context of the application (see note C).

 Note A: